 Height x Spread: 80cm x 45cm

-A close relative of Succisa or Devil's Bit Scabious, 'Frosted Pearls' has similar globe-like flowers which open from pink buds to reveal white petals with a faint hint of lavender-blue over clumps of mid green leaves.
+A close relative of Succisa or Devil's Bit Scabious, 'Frosted Pearls' has similar globe-like flowers which open from pink buds to reveal white petals with a hint of lavender-blue over clumps of mid green leaves.
 Slightly denser in form with lots of flowering branching stems, its floral display starts earlier in midsummer and can last until September.

-Highlight its naturalistic grace by planting it in drifts through a damp meadow combined with Lychnis flos-cuculi, Lythrum and Molinia, attracting bees and other pollinators in droves.
+Highlight its naturalistic grace by planting it in drifts through a damp meadow combined with Silene flos-cuculi, Lythrum and Molinia, attracting bees and other pollinators in droves.
 Its airiness is useful too for adding a layer of delicate transparency in a garden, allowing plants behind to be seen.
 For the best results grow it in a moist soil in sun or part shade.